Gituser143/HDFS-Sim/ResearchPaper/intro.md

 * The moving parts of HDDs make them vulnerable to crashes and damages but SSD drives can tolerate vibration up to 2000Hz.

-* The Key Difference between HDDs and SSDs that effects the algorithm is *SSDs Consumes less energy and and is much more efficient than the HDDs but the cost of SSD is Approximately 5 times the cost of the HDDs for the same amount of storage.*
+* The Key Difference between HDDs and SSDs that affects the algorithm is *SSDs Consumes less energy and and is much more efficient than the HDDs but the cost of SSD is Approximately 5 times the cost of the HDDs for the same amount of storage.*

 ---------------------------------------------------------------